TatianaFokina/a11y-blog/src/en/index.md

 ---
-title: About the blog and latest posts
+title: About the blog and latest articles
-description: ___
+description: DESCRIPTION
 layout: index.njk
 ---